 Here you'll find all the venue information you need, including travel information, a map and a brief history.
 Select a show below to book tickets.

-The ghost of actor William Terris is believed to haunt the Adelphi; he was murdered by a jealous rival in 1897, and his last words were eerily “I’ll be back”.
-Eat your heart out, Arnold Schwarzenegger.
+The ghost of actor William Terris is believed to haunt the Adelphi.
+Murdered by a jealous rival in 1897, his last words are said to be“I’ll be back”.

-The Adelphi has been called six different names in its 200 year plus history: Sans Pareil, Theatre Royal New Adelphi, Royal Adelphi, Theatre Royal Adelphi, Century Theatre and, of course, the Adelphi.
+The Adelphi has been called six different names: Sans Pareil, Theatre Royal New Adelphi, Royal Adelphi, Theatre Royal Adelphi and the Century Theatre.

 ‘Adelphi’ is the Greek word for ‘brothers’.